excid3/rails/guides/source/getting_started.md

 <h1><%= t "hello" %></h1>
 ```

 Refreshing the page, we see `Hello world` is the header text now.
+Where did that come from?

-Since the default language is in English, Rails looks in `config/locales/en.yml` for a matching key under the locale.
+Since the default language is in English, Rails looks in `config/locales/en.yml` (which was created during `rails new`) for a matching key under the locale.

 ```yaml
 en: